 A minimum deposit of $200 is required to open up an account.
 After you have been using this credit card for a year, you will undergo monthly reviews to assess your ability to repay your debts.
 If you have proven yourself, then Discover can opt to move you onto a unsecured card that has more to offer.

-While you will not pay an annual fee, the card comes with a pretty steep variable annual percentage rate (APR) of 23.24%.
-If you want to transfer a balance, the APR will be 10.99% for the first six months, and then it will switch to the standard purchase variable APR of 23.24%.
+While you will not pay an annual fee, the card comes with a pretty steep variable annual percentage rate (APR) of .
+If you want to transfer a balance, the APR will be 10.99% for the first six months.

 If you are working hard to build your credit, then an attractive feature of this card is that it reports to all three major credit bureaus.
 While most credit cards have started making this a normal practice, not all do.

 One of the biggest downsides to secured credit cards is that they typically come with fairly high interest rates.
-Not so much with the First Progress Platinum Prestige MasterCard Secured.
-This card has a standard purchase APR of 11.99%.
+Not so much with the First Progress Platinum Prestige Mastercard Secured.
+This card has an APR of 10.74% Variable APR for Purchases.
 Other than some of the secured cards that you can find through credit unions, this is one of the lowest rates available on a secured card.
 It even beats a lot of unsecured cards.

 4. BankAmericard Secured Credit Card